 What Is the Evidence on IV Fluids During Labor?

-Two studies, called meta-analyses, have combined data from many similar studies on IV fluids during labor.
+Three studies, called meta-analyses, have combined data from many similar studies on IV fluids during labor.
 In 2013, Cochrane reviewers combined nine randomized trials and looked at results from 1,617 people (Dawood et al. 2013).
 The researchers were interested in whether or not routine IV fluids could shorten the length of labor.
 They also looked at how IV fluids might affect birth outcomes like Cesareans, operative births (assistance with forceps or vacuum during second stage), number of babies admitted to the NICU, or Apgar scores.

-All of the study participants were low-risk, in spontaneous labor, and giving birth for the first time.
-None of the trials in either review looked at the birthing person’s satisfaction or dehydration level, nor did they measure breastfeeding rates or the effect of the IV fluids on the newborn’s early weight loss.
+None of these studies reported on satisfaction or dehydration level, nor did they measure breastfeeding/chestfeeding rates or the effect of the IV fluids on the newborn’s early weight loss.

 IV Fluids + Oral Fluids vs. Oral Fluids Alone